 - using mite-proof bedding and keeping living areas clean

-In addition to limiting exposure to allergens, people can talk to their doctor about OTC and prescription medications for their dry eyes.
+In addition to limiting exposure to allergens, people can talk with their doctor about OTC and prescription medications for dry eyes.
 Some potential options include:

-Since there are many potential causes of dry eye, a person should talk to their doctor if they have persistent dry eyes or their symptoms do not get any better.
+Since there are many potential causes of dry eye, a person should contact a doctor if they have persistent dry eyes or their symptoms do not get any better.
 A doctor can check for other possible causes of the dryness and make a diagnosis.

 A doctor will often ask about symptoms and examine the affected eye.
-According to the American Optometric Association, a doctor will likely check:
+According to the American Optometric Association (AOA), a doctor will likely check: